piyushpatel2005/website-archive/content/low-level-design/what-are-design-patterns/index.md

 Each of these categories include several different patterns mentioned below.

 ## 1. Creational Design Patterns
+These are design patterns that involve instantiating concrete objects.

 - **[Factory Method Pattern](../factory-method-pattern/):** This provides an interface for creating objects in a superclass but actual class is created based on derived subclasses.
 - **[Abstract Factory Pattern](../abstract-factory-pattern/):** This allows creation of related classes without specifying actual concrete class.